g3w-suite/g3w-admin/docs/manual/g3wsuite_client.md

    * main title (set at General Data level) or MacroGroup name, according to the settings
    * Cartographic Group name
    * WebGis service title
- * **Change map:** which allows you to switch from one WebGis service, located within the usual Thematic Group, to another while maintaining extension and display scale
+ * **Change map:** which allows you to switch from one WebGis service to another (located within the same Cartographic Group) while maintaining extension and display scale
  * **User ID:** if you have logged in to the system
+ * **Credits**
  * **Home:** to access the FrontEnd

 ![Project title settings](../images/manual/g3wclient_header.png)

-Tools panel located on the left and containing the following objects:
+The **Tools panel** is located on the left and containing the following objects:
  * **Metadata:** content defined on QGIS project
- * **Printing:** printing tool based on the layouts defined on the QGIS project
+ * **Print:** printing tool based on the layouts defined on the QGIS project
- * **Searches:** with the search tools defined through the Administration panel
+ * **Search:** with the search tools defined through the Administration panel
  * **Map:** containing:
    * **Layers:** structured list of layers, defined on the QGIS project
-   * **Bases:** choice of the base map from those defined at the creation level of the Thematic Group
+   * **Base:** choice of the base map from those defined at the creation level of the Thematic Group
    * **Legend:** graphic legend of the various layers
  * **Tools:** session that collects the various tools that may be activated on the WebGis service

 ![Project title settings](../images/manual/g3wclient_tool_panel.png)

-The centrally located map area which presents the various map controls for navigation and interaction with the map, map controls defined at the Cartographic Group level.
+The centrally located map area presents the various navigation and map interaction controls, this controls are defined at the Cartographic Group level.

 ## Navigazione e interazione con la mappa
 The icons and description of the functions of the various MapControls activated at the thematic group level are shown below.